danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 mkdir lambda-layers
 ```

-Move to this directory and create a `serverless.yml` file in your project root:
+Move to this directory and create a `serverless.yml` file in the project root:

 ```shell
 lambda-layers